We are St Ewe Free Range Eggs, a multi-award winning free-range egg producer and packer hailing from Cornwall in the Southwest of England.

 Grandpa was a Captain in the Royal Navy and taught History at Dartmouth and continued to work at the College for several years, whilst my grandmother Wendy and father Richard started work on the farm, doing up the barns and resurrecting the farmhouse.

-My father started the dairy farm with his first Jersey cow called Sylvia and gradually built up the herd being very carefully about the breeding and nutritional balance, to ensure the girls produced the very best award-winning milk.
+My father started the dairy farm with his first Jersey cow called Sylvia and gradually built up the herd being very careful about the breeding and nutritional balance, to ensure the girls produced the very best award-winning milk.

 1971 My parents met when my mother came to ask for a job on the farm after finishing her studies at agricultural college